christopherwilches/Autonomous-Trading-System/docs/01_system_architecture.md

 ### Training Layer
 Responsible for generating variation performance data.

-- runs the mp1 loop for N cycles
+- runs the mp1 loop for N iterations
 - mp1_p1 executes variation tests in Excel across all 5 days
 - mp1_p2 reads results and generates the next parameter sets

 ### Decision Layer
 Responsible for selecting what will actually be used next week.

-This is not “training” anymore.
+This is no longer training.
 This is where the system chooses what moves on and builds groups.

 - mp1_p3 prunes variations into pruned tables using score + hard gates
 - mp2_p2 searches for multi-algorithm groups using recursion + threading